sVathis/gContacts2logseq/README.md

-Periotically you may get the following error message when running `gContacts2logseq`:
+Periodically you may get the following error message when running `gContacts2logseq`:

 ```
 ('invalid_grant: Token has been expired or revoked.', {'error': 'invalid_grant', 'error_description': 'Token has been expired or revoked.'})